Your Friendly, Local & Reliable Electrician in Stafford

 We are proud to provide a friendly and personal electrician service to all of our residential clients throughout the Staffordshire area.
-Day & Knight cover everything from fixed price small electrical changes to full rewires on Houses, bungalows, apartments and static homes.
-Serving homeowners as well as landlords we can advise on electrical safety as well as design and cost saving for consumers on all notifiable and routine electrical work.
+Day and Knight cover everything from fixed price small electrical changes to full rewires on Houses, bungalows, apartments and static homes.
+Serving homeowners as well as electrical landlord safety inspections we can advise on electrical safety at home, as well as design and cost saving for consumers on all notifiable and routine electrical work.
+Covering all aspects of electrical testing in Stafford and installation.

 Do I need to use a registered Electrician?